paradicms/paradicms.github.io/docs/reference/spreadsheet-format/index.md

 The `@id` column contains a unique identifier that allows data rows in the sheet to be referenced by data rows in another sheet.
 For example, the `depicts` column in the `Image` sheet usually contains the value of an `@id` call in another sheet.

+`@id` is a [JSON-LD construct](https://www.w3.org/TR/json-ld11/#node-identifiers).
 Unique identifiers in the `@id` column must be [Internationalized Resource Identifiers (IRIs)](https://en.wikipedia.org/wiki/Internationalized_Resource_Identifier).
 Paradicms simplifies the use of IRIs in spreadsheets by providing an IRI namespace per sheet and an associated prefix.
 You can see this at work in the `Person` sheet.
 The unique identifier (`@id`) of Andrew Bolton is `ss-person:andrew-bolton`.
 Internally, Paradicms expands the `ss-person:` prefix to something like `urn:paradicms:` so that the result is a well-formed IRI like `urn:paradicms:andrew-bolton`.
 An `Image` data row that `depicts` Andrew Bolton can simply contain `ss-person:andrew-bolton` in the corresponding cell.
 You can see this mechanism at work in an `Image` that `depicts` Susan Sontag (`ss-person:susan-sontag`):

 ![Screenshot of an @id reference](id-reference.png)